DigiPoppe/blog/nrf905/index.md

 ```

-The esp8266-12E has two SPI ports, but which one is used bij RadioHead?
+The esp8266-12E has two SPI ports, but which one is used by RadioHead?
 And which pin is
 the SS line?
 Well, these are the settings which worked for me:

  ```